 Ensuring that a scissor's tension is correct and checking it regularly, will help maintain its cutting performance and longevity.
 To learn how to check and adjust the tension of any dog grooming scissor, regardless of the make and model, please click on the link below;

 Why are Abbfabb Grooming Dog Grooming Scissors different?

 There are many different makes and models of dog grooming scissors available, all with their own qualities and features.
 At Abbfabb Grooming Scissors, each pair of dog grooming scissors has been ergonomically designed to ensure that the dog groomer can use their scissors with comfort and ease.

 Why are ergonomically designed dog grooming scissors crucial to a dog groomer?

 An ergonomic dog grooming scissors design puts the least amount of stress on a dog groomer's fingers, hand, arm, shoulder and back.
 The handles are designed to be in an offset position, preventing the finger and thumb from moving, therefore, creating a comfortable grip.
 The spacing between the finger and thumb holes helps prevent the dog groomer’s hand from cramping.
 A downwards bend in the thumb hole, allows the dog groomer to straighten the wrist and drop the shoulder and elbow.

 So how does this benefit the dog groomer?

 It is an occupational hazard that dog groomers can suffer from some form of hand, arm, shoulders, neck and back pain or even long-term problems throughout their working life.
-Using ergonomically correct dog grooming scissors can help alleviate these problems, help prevent issues such as catching or locking of the scissors, premature blunting and keep the dog groomer enjoying the job which they love!
+Using ergonomically correct dog grooming scissors can help alleviate these problems, help prevent issues such as catching or locking of the scissors, and premature blunting and keep the dog groomer enjoying the job which they love!

 So why should a dog groomer be aware of this information?